SUSTech-NINJA/Assignment/README.md

 | \#6 | [Adapter](./assignment6-adapter) | Adapter design pattern |
 | \#7 | [Refactoring](./assignment7-refactoring) | Refactoring strategy |
 | \#8 | [Dependency Injection](./assignment8-denpendency-injection) | (Miss out) |

+## Contributing

+Since we have three assignment remains, you can contribute to the repository by adding the missing assignments.
+Just simply open a pull request.